Sparrow-Anj/Flying-Side-Kick-Traveling-Salesman-Problem----Murray_Chu-/README.md

 ![Optimal Route](Optimal%20Route%20Example.png)
 *Figure: Optimized 5-node route showing truck paths (cyan) and drone sorties (lime/magenta).*

-## Authors:

-Lead Developer: Sparrow-Anj

-Research Basis: Murray, C. C., & Chu, A. G. (2015).
-The flying sidekick traveling salesman problem.

 ## Objectives

 1. To get a clear understading of Vehicle Routing Problems.
 2. To get a clear understanding of UAV/Truck tandem Vehicle Routing Problem.
 3. To get a clear understanding of Mixed Integer Linear Programming.
 4. To get a familiarity with Juila and juMP software tools.

+## Features
+- Exact Branch-and-Cut solver using JuMP
+- HiGHS default solver; optional Gurobi for larger instances
+- High-resolution dark-mode visualization of routes
+- Example instances and scripts to reproduce figures

+## Authors:

+Lead Developer: Sparrow-Anj

+Research Basis: Murray, C. C., & Chu, A. G. (2015).
+The flying sidekick traveling salesman problem.

 ---